 Maintaining a perfect garden takes time, effort, and some proper planning.
 Planning a garden before planting will help you ensure the health and longevity of your plants.
 Depending on the type of garden you’re planting, you could face different challenges and have different goals than other gardeners.

 For example, if you’re planting a vegetable backyard garden, you will want to plant seeds with different spacing and areas than you would with flowers.
-This will help optimize your harvest.
-Or if you’re gardening in a cold climate you’ll face some unique challenges.
+This will help optimize your harvest and help secure your food supply for next winter.
+Or if you're gardening in a cold climate you'll face some unique challenges, especially if you want to secure you

 So before you start checking out free garden planners, decide what type of garden you want.
 Once you’ve decided this, it’s time to start planning a garden.
 Here are some key tips on how to plan a garden, and what to watch out for.